 Another example of the ironic use of definitely can be found in our post on literally where we highlight this Jezebel headline: “Bachelor Host Releases Dating App Because We Definitely Need More.”
 The “(because) X definitely need(s) another/more Y” construction also appears with the term totally standing in for definitely.
 We can see this pattern emerge in product review on Venture Beat headlined “Because we totally need a sensor in our shoe that talks to our phone to tell us to buy new shoes.”
 The highly snarky article proceeds to make fun of the patent claims of this technology.

-Today definitely and totally are increasingly being used in ironic contexts, just as new usages of literally emerged back in the 1700s.
+Today definitely and totally are increasingly being used in ironic contexts, echoing the development of the metaphoric literally, which emerged back in the 1700s.
 While the public eye might be focusing on literally, perhaps that old news should be dropped in favor of analysis of these largely unexplored uses of definitely and totally.

 Do you ever use these adverbs ironically?
 Can you think of any other adverbs that are behaving like definitely and totally?